flipwise/darker-breeze-dark/README.md

-# Breeze Darker (KDE Plasma Color Scheme)
+# Darker Breeze Dark (KDE Plasma Color Scheme)

-This is a fork of Breeze Darker which inverts the view and background colors, creating a more darker all-around experience.
+This is a fork of Breeze Dark which inverts the view and background colors, creating a more darker all-around experience.

 There are some minor tweaks to colors, most notably highlight color is now not as bright.